-VSPs are any of DOE's 17 national laboratories, as well as approved private organizations and facilities.
-Private organizations and facilities that would like to provide services to winners of the Liftoff competition can apply to be a VSP on the website (https://americanmadechallenges.org/connect.html).
+Private organizations and facilities that would like to provide services to winners of the Set! and Go! competitions can apply to be a VSP on the website (https://americanmadechallenges.org/connect.html).
 The following must be described:

 - Description of services offered

 - Website

 - Location of business

 - History of business

 - Examples of success with previous customers in the area of services that the organization is offering here.